 I can’t believe it’s time again for another Crazy Cooking Challenge!
 This month’s challenge is mashed potatoes.
 I searched throughout the blog world for the perfect recipe and of course I found way too many!
 But when I came across this Slow Cooker Mashed Potato recipe at Real Mom Kitchen, I knew I had to try it.

-Plus, this would be perfect for holidays or big gatherings when the oven and stovetop are full to the brim.
-The sour cream provided a great creaminess and tanginess that went perfect with the pot roast they accompanied.
+The sour cream provided a great creaminess and tanginess that went perfect with the pot roast I made as the main dish.
 I think they would be amazing with some roasted garlic mixed in at the point when the milk is added.
 Mmmm, garlic.

 - 5 lb. baking potatoes, peeled, cut into 1-inch chunks

 - 1/4 cup butter, cut into chunks*

 - 1 cup sour cream (I used light sour cream)

 - In 4- to 5-quart slow cooker, place potatoes, chicken broth and butter.

 - Cover; cook on High heat setting 4 hours to 4 hours 30 minutes or until potatoes are tender.